Saelyria/Braid/README.md

 # Tableau

-Tableau is a library for making your table and collection view setup routine smaller, more declarative, more type safe, and simply more fun.
+Tableau is a feature-packed library for making your table view setup routine smaller, more declarative, more type safe, and simply more fun.
 It includes support for automatically diffing and animating data on your tables, ability for cells to emit custom events, and support for RxSwift.

 ## A quick intro